Start with the field, not the spray pass

 • Will weather and spray conditions allow the job to be done responsibly?

-Those questions matter because a good spray decision is not just about finding a problem.
+A good spray decision is not just about finding a problem.
 It is about matching the treatment, equipment, timing, and conditions to the field.

 Ground truth still matters

-Choosing the right drone scouting setup
+Choosing the right scouting setup

-OSU Extension's guide to unoccupied aerial systems for Oregon farms is useful because it frames the choice around the farm need, not the newest equipment.
-A small field check, a high-detail orchard map, a pasture weed survey, and a multispectral crop vigor map may call for different tools.
+Not every job needs the same aircraft, camera, or workflow.
+OSU Extension's guide to unoccupied aerial systems for Oregon farms is useful because it frames the choice around the farm's need, not the newest equipment.
+A quick field check, a high-detail orchard map, a pasture weed survey, and a multispectral vigor map can each call for different tools.
+For most growers the question is not which drone is best, but which decision you are trying to make.
+To see access, wet spots, or obvious weed patches, plain visual imagery may be enough.
+To compare plant vigor across a crop, multispectral imagery may be more useful.
+For documentation before a targeted spray, clear boundaries and notes may matter more than a detailed map.

 Scouting does not replace label review